Court Appearance and Plea Information

 - Alcohol violations for minors (21 and younger) defendants under the age of 18 at the time of violation MUST appear with a parent or guardian

 - Assault by contact involving family violence

 - All violations for a Juvenile defendant (under the age of 17 at the time of the violation)

-If you fail to respond in person or writing to the charge(s) by your appearance date, an additional charge and fine may be filed against you for Failure to Appear or Violate Promise to Appear, warrants may be issued for your arrest and a hold placed on your driver’s license renewal.
+If you fail to respond in person or in writing to the charge(s) by your appearance date, an additional charge and fine may be filed against you for Failure to Appear or Violate Promise to Appear, warrants may be issued for your arrest, and a hold placed on your driver’s license renewal.
 By mail, your plea must be postmarked by your appearance date.

 On a plea of not guilty, a formal trial will be held.
 As in all criminal trials, the State is required to prove the guilt of the defendant "beyond a reasonable doubt".
 Your decision concerning which plea to enter is very important.
 You should read the following explanation of the three types of pleas and think carefully before making your decision.